FLAIR CREEK LABRADOR RETRIEVERS

 • Therapy Dogs

-Socialization and enrichment begins the second the puppies are born.
+Socialization and enrichment begin the second the puppies are born.
 For the first three weeks of life, we do early neurological stimulation exercises with each pup every day.
 Read about the benefits of early neurological stimulation here.
 They are carefully handled several times per day, and their health is closely monitored.
 As the weeks go by, they are gradually exposed to age-appropriate situations to encourage them to build confidence, adaptability, and trust in humans.

 Picture

 Once the pups receive their first round of vaccinations, they are able to begin exploring the outside world.
 We do a few "outings" during weeks 7 through 9 so the puppies get used to traveling in the car to new places.
-They get several positive interactions with kids, adults, strangers, dogs, and other animals during their time with us.
+They get several positive interactions with kids, adults, strangers, and other dogs during their time with us.

 At the end of the day, each pup gets a solo session with us and the older dogs, where they are encouraged to hang out away from their litter mates.
 They grow to love their alone time with the humans, and it's fun to watch them gain confidence out by themselves.
 As they approach 7-8 weeks, we begin to add in a casual introduction to crate training.
 All this to hopefully smooth the transition to life with their new families!